fuzzykiller/resizeit2/README.md

 ## Building

 This extension is written using TypeScript.
-To get started, run `npm install` or `yarn`.
+To get started, run `npm ci`.

-To build and check for type errors, use `npm run build`, `yarn run build` or `yarn build`.
+To lint and build, use `npm run lint` and `npm run build`, respectively.

-To pack the extension, use `npm run pack` or `yarn run pack` (`yarn pack` does something different).
+To pack the extension, use `npm run pack`.
 This command requires a UNIX-style `zip` command to be present in `$PATH`.
-On Windows, you could use Cygwin.
+On Windows, you could use Cygwin or WSL.

 ## Notes